 What is Health Literacy?

-- Read prescription bottles and understand treatment regimens
+- Read prescriptions and understand treatment plans

-- Implement self-care strategies and manage their health at home
+- Implement self-care strategy and manage health

-The Problem of Health Literacy
+The Impact of Low Health Literacy

 - Inability to implement appropriate self-care activities

 - Difficulty understanding medication instructions and adhering to treatment

 - Lower utilization of preventive care and services